awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 ### Create a network interface<a name="create_eni"></a>

 You can create a network interface in a subnet\.
-You can't move the network interface to another subnet after it's created, and you can only attach the network interface to instances in the same Availability Zone\.
+You can't move the network interface to another subnet after it's created\.
+You must attach a network interface to an instance in the same Availability Zone\.

 ------
 #### [ New console ]